ToruNiina/toml11/README.md

 ## Colorize Error Messages

-By `#define TOML11_COLORIZE_ERROR_MESSAGE`, the error messages from `toml::parse` and `toml::find|get` will be colorized.
+By defining `TOML11_COLORIZE_ERROR_MESSAGE`, the error messages from `toml::parse` and `toml::find|get` will be colorized.
+By default, this feature is turned off.

-Note that it is hard to see when the message is written in a file, not terminal, because it uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code).
+Note that the message would be messy when it is written to a file, not a terminal because it uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code).

 ## Serializing TOML data